M0WA/godb/README.md

 	go build -o bin/generator generator

-For a reference have a look at Makefile contained in the root of this repository.
+For a reference have a look at Makefile located at the root of this repository.

 ### Language Libraries <a name="Library"></a>

+The other components are language specific libaries that are independently documented in <a href="#API>API</a>.

 ## API <a name="API"></a>